onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

     Ethereum Foundation issued a critical update to rollback the hack.
 This resulted in Ethereum being forked into Ethereum Classic and Ethereum.

-In the example given, the best mitigation method is to [use `send()` instead of `call.value()()`](./recommendations#send-vs-call-value).
-This will limit any external code from being executed.

-However, if you can't remove the external call, the next simplest way to prevent this attack is to make sure you don't call an external function until you've done all the internal work you need to do:
+In the example given, the best way to prevent this attack is to make sure you don't call an external function until you've done all the internal work you need to do:

 ```sol
 mapping (address => uint) private userBalances;